-The 3 types of volcanoes are: stratovolcano (also known a as composite volcano), cinder cone volcano, a and shield volcano.
+The 3 types of volcanoes are stratovolcano (also known as a composite volcano), cinder cone volcano, and shield volcano.
 Each one is different in its own right and provides unique clues to the geologic history of the region and information about how the volcano formed and what we can expect in the future.

 Volcanoes have been around since the beginning of Earth, some 4.54 billion years ago.
 Through that time volcanoes were constantly being born, dying, and eroding down into low-lying lakes and oceans.
 Geologists study the life cycle of volcanoes in the past to get a sense of how volcanoes today will behave and hopefully predict better the onset of a volcanic eruption.
 To do this, however, we must know the three types of volcanoes and what makes them tick.